janboddez/import-from-mastodon/README.md

    To manually register a new Mastodon app, log into your Mastodon account and head over to your preferences and choose 'Development'.
 Register a new app with at least the `read:accounts read:statuses write:media write:statuses` scopes—choose any name you like—and generate an access token.
 The other settings are best left untouched.

-3. Share one Post Type, and convert toots into another.
+3. Share one Post Type, and (optionally) convert toots into another.

    ```
    // Import toots as a Custom Post Type named 'note'.